“Oceania was at war with Eurasia: therefore Oceania had always been at war with Eurasia.”

 Credo quia absurdum

-Early in the third century CE, the early Christian theologian Tertullian wrote a commentary on the death and resurrection of Jesus from which this phrase is widely quoted, commonly translated as “I believe because it is absurd.”
+Early in the third century CE, the Christian theologian Tertullian wrote a commentary on the death and resurrection of Jesus from which this phrase is widely quoted, commonly translated as “I believe because it is absurd.”
 Now, Tertullian didn’t quite say that, and arguably he didn’t mean this in the way that it has since been most commonly interpreted.
 However, the phrase has since more widely been quoted to describe people who rigidly stand their ground on increasingly irrational and incredulous beliefs.
 At some point, you are so far “into crazy-land” that it becomes impossible to walk the belief back, and your defense of the absurd becomes itself ever more absurd.

 It is clear that the White House communications office employees are commanded to go in front of cameras daily and defend the most absurd of positions as tests of loyalty to the President.
 A hint of doubt or skepticism gets you escorted off the White House grounds, it appears.
 Let me suggest that the whole idea of “Why?” is a pure test of loyalty to the President.
 Are you willing to “Kellyanne Conway” yourself on national TV in order to defend the absurd with a straight face?